publishpress/PublishPress-Permissions/readme.txt

 = 3.7.11 =
 * Fixed : PHP 8 - If a non-Administrator updated a top-level page, any Specific Permissions propagated to its subpages were cleared
 * Fixed : Category / Term restrictions set for Everyone / Logged In were applied to Administrators
+* Fixed : Fatal error on activation of certain other plugins
-* Feature : Support PRESSPERMIT_AUTOSET_AUTHOR constant to set Author to current user if autoset_post_author / autoset_page_author capability is assigned
+* Workaround : Support PRESSPERMIT_AUTOSET_AUTHOR constant to set Author to current user if autoset_post_author / autoset_page_author capability is assigned
+* API : New filter presspermit_limit_editor_post_statuses for classic editor

 = 3.7.10 - 7 Jul 2022 =
 * Fixed : Filter 'use_block_editor_for_post' was not recognized in detecting block editor disable